russodd/hangman/README.md

 ## Design

 This project consists of two parts: a React client (located in the `client` folder) and a Node.js backend API (located in the `api` folder).
 If you wish to clone it and try it out for yourself, you'll need to run `npm install` in both the `client` and the `api` directories to install the necessary node modules before either app can run (the app was built with node v14.0.0).
-Once the node modules are set up, you can run `npm start` in the `client` directory to start the client (which runs on port 3000), and in the `api` directory to start the API (which runs on port 9000).
+Once the node modules are set up, you can run `npm start` in the `api` directory to start the API (which runs on port 3000), and in the `client` directory to start the client (which also runs on port 3000 by default, but which can be switched to port 3001 by saying yes when prompted).

 Here's my plan for writing the program: